rock-core/tools-roby/README.txt

 For now, only one plugins exists.
 This plugin allows to represent and control seamlessly a Genom[http://softs.laas.fr/openrobots] functional layer in a Roby plan.
 This plugin is not yet released, but if you're interested I can give you directions on how to get it and install it.
+The documentation is available here[link:../plugins/genom/index.html]

 = Installation